 - How to address an urgent social problem with federal national service funding.

 We have already recruited dozens of medical volunteers and hundreds of non-medical volunteers.
-We are currently seeking Spanish-speaking and Mandarin/Cantonese-speaking medical and non-medical volunteers living in the East Bay, South Bay and Napa.
+We are particularly interested in Spanish-speaking and Mandarin/Cantonese-speaking medical and non-medical volunteers living in the East Bay, South Bay, and San Francisco.
 If you can help, click here.